dragondive/whistle/README.rst

       PowerShell's `execution policy <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies>`_
       prevents execution of unsigned scripts.
 The ``-ExecutionPolicy Bypass`` in the above command bypasses it to enable ``whistle.ps1`` to be executed.
-I do not want to buy a code-signing certificate, but I will easily change my mind if I receive enough sponsorship.
+I do not currently want to buy a code-signing certificate.
+However, I will easily change my mind if I receive enough sponsorship.
+See the `Sponsoring`_ section for sponsoring information.

 Parameters
 ----------